 Jesus went to the Mount of Olives.
 Early in the morning he came again to the temple.
 All the people came to him and he sat down and began to teach them.
 The scribes and the Pharisees brought a woman who had been caught in adultery; and making her stand before all of them, they said to him, "Teacher, this woman was caught in the very act of committing adultery.
 Now in the law Moses commanded us to stone such women.
 Now what do you say?"
 They said this to test him, so that they might have some charge to bring against him.
 Jesus bent down and wrote with his finger on the ground.
 When they kept on questioning him, he straightened up and said to them, "Let anyone among you who is without sin be the first to throw a stone at her."
 And once again he bent down and wrote on the ground.
 When they heard it, they went away, one by one, beginning with the elders; and Jesus was left alone with the woman standing before him.
 Jesus straightened up and said to her, "Woman, where are they?
 Has no one condemned you?"
 She said, No one, sir."
 And Jesus said, "Neither do I condemn you.
 Go your way, and from now on do not sin again."

-Susanna's trust illustrates the very essence of faith: "she trusted in the Lord with all her heart."
-By contrast, lust drove her two accusers to suppress their consciences, so that mercy and justice were driven from their thoughts.
-Her story suggests that if we fix our hope on God, we get a solid peace of mind and a true perspective on things, even in very dark moments.
-Things may look bleak but the Lord is always aware of our need.
-In that spirit Susanna prayed: "Eternal God, you know what is hidden and are aware of all things."
-She did not lash out angrily against her accusers or panic about how to defend herself, but simply trusted God and bravely affirmed her innocence when they accused her.
+Susanna’s story illustrates the depth of her faith: “she trusted in the Lord with all her heart.”
+By contrast, lust drove her accusers to suppress their consciences, driving out any thought of mercy or justice.
+Her story suggests that if we reach out to God, we get a true perspective on things, even in very dark moments.
+Things may look hopeless but the Lord knows our need.
+In that spirit Susanna prayed: “Eternal God, you know what is hidden and are aware of all things.”
+She did not lash out against her accusers or faint in panic, but trusted God and declared her innocence aloud.
 Then, in the light of her obvious innocence Daniel is led to find the right solution.
-It is a lesson we would do well to follow.

-We pray for the wisdom to know when to choose the silence from which can flow honour, serenity, forgiveness.
-It is these depths of character that we seek when we possess our souls in the presence of God.
+We pray for the wisdom to know when to choose silence and when to speak.
+It is this kind of character that we seek in the presence of God.
 He becomes our light, our witness, our justification.
-It can be true of us too, what was said about Susanna, "blessed is God who saves those who hope in him."
+It can be true of us too, what was said about Susanna, “blessed is God who saves those who hope in him.”